Jump Ahead To:

 Homes in Villa Park

 Villa Park has a mix of single-family homes, historic houses, and newer apartments.
+Home prices average $451,000 mid-2023.
+The average apartment rental according to RentCafe is $2,200.

 This little neighborhood is smack-dab between Denver, Aurora, and Centennial, and roughly 10 miles southeast of downtown.
 Residents can easily access the Light Rail as well for a quick ride into the city.
 And locals can attest to the tight-knit community and inviting atmosphere throughout the neighborhood.
 With easy access to all the popular spots in the surrounding cities and a few perks of its own, Hampden has been gaining both popularity and residents, making it worth keeping an eye on, on our guide to the best up and coming neighborhoods in Denver.